 March 4, 1825

 In 1823 the Senate decided to allow its presiding officer to appoint committee members.
 This seemed a safe decision since the Senate's president pro tempore, acting in the absence of a vice president, was often an older member easily bent to the will of the majority.
-When Vice President John C. Calhoun took over his constitutional duties as the president of Senate, however, the Senate came to regret its decision.
+When Vice President John C. Calhoun took over his constitutional duties as the president of the Senate, however, the Senate came to regret its decision.

 January 26, 1830